Fall 2014 Eat, Drink, Think: Food from Art to Science

 Poster sessions are generally informational fairs, during which presenters stand near their poster and discuss their research with conference participants.
 Posters are a means to present research and prompt further discussion one-on-one or in small groups.

-Posters will be placed on tables.
-They must be able to stand on their own and therefore should be tri-fold or set on a floor or table easel.
+Posters must be able to stand on their own and therefore should be tri-fold or set on a floor or table easel.
 If your poster is accepted, table space will be reserved for you.
 A limited number of table easels will be available for reservation.
 Please email firstname.lastname@example.org to reserve one.
 Taping to IMU walls is prohibited.
 Posters should be no longer than 48" horizontal.
 Students might choose to use the large format plotter available at the Student Technology Center at the Information Commons to aid in the creation of their poster.